isamuthung/Interconnection-Queue-Intelligence/README.md

 │ ├─ 04_clean_cluster14.ipynb
 │ ├─ 05_survivability_analysis.ipynb
 │ └─ 06_spatial_analysis.ipynb
-├─ notebooks/
+├─ outputs/
-│ ├─ figures
+│ ├─ survivability/
-│ ├─ tables
+│ └─ spatial/
 ```
 ## Notebooks

-The notebooks implement a **sequential, transparent analysis pipeline**: they begin by inventorying and inspecting raw CAISO files to document structural limitations, then clean and canonicalize the system-wide public queue and Cluster 14/15 intake datasets, producing standardized cohort-level tables.
-These cleaned datasets are used to analyze **survivability, attrition timing, scale and technology effects**, and to map **county-level spatial patterns** using public geographic boundaries, with each step explicitly scoped to what public data can reliably support.
+These notebooks are meant to be run in order.
+Together, they form a transparent pipeline: start by inspecting the raw CAISO files, then clean them into consistent, analysis-ready tables, and finally produce the survivability and spatial results.
+The notebooks focus on what public CAISO data can clearly support (outcomes, timing, technology mix, MW-weighted patterns, and geography), and they do not attempt project-level tracking across years, study-stage analysis, cost estimates, or prediction.

+### 01_data_management.ipynb
+Inventories the raw files, documents what fields exist (and what is missing), and sets up the project’s folder paths and outputs.
+This notebook is about establishing boundaries and structure, not producing final findings.

+### 02_clean_public_queue.ipynb
+Cleans and standardizes the system-wide Public Queue Report into a consistent processed dataset.
+This enables aggregate outcome and timing analysis, but it does not create longitudinal project histories across reporting years.

+### 03_clean_cluster15.ipynb
+Cleans and canonicalizes Cluster 15 intake data into a cohort dataset with consistent technology and capacity fields.
+This is the main cohort used for survivability-style comparisons within a shared intake framework.

+### 04_clean_cluster14.ipynb
+Cleans the Cluster 14 intake snapshot (with more limited public fields) to support intake composition and basic geographic comparisons.
+It is not used for deeper survivability timing because the public detail is thinner.

+### 05_survivability_analysis.ipynb
+Uses the processed public queue and Cluster 15 data to summarize outcomes, withdrawal timing patterns, and MW-weighted survivability differences by technology and size.
+It is descriptive only and avoids prediction or causal claims.

+### 06_spatial_analysis.ipynb
+Uses processed datasets plus the county GeoJSON to map and summarize county-level and POI-level concentration patterns.
+The maps show where queue pressure clusters, but they do not explain why a specific site succeeds or fails.

 ## Key Findings (High-Level)

 Across the analyses:

-- **Withdrawal is the dominant outcome** in the CAISO interconnection process
+* Withdrawal is the dominant outcome in the CAISO interconnection process
-- **Attrition is front-loaded**, with many projects withdrawing relatively early after queue entry
+* Attrition is front-loaded, with many projects withdrawing relatively early after queue entry
-- **Project scale matters**: large projects dominate proposed MW and exhibit materially lower withdrawal rates
+* Project scale matters: large projects dominate proposed MW and show meaningfully lower withdrawal rates
-- **Technology effects are conditional on scale**, rather than standalone drivers of survivability
+* Technology differences are closely tied to scale, rather than acting as standalone drivers of survivability
-- **Intake composition differs from historical completions**, suggesting structural misalignment between what enters the queue and what ultimately succeeds
+* Recent intake composition differs from historical completions, suggesting a mismatch between what enters the queue and what has historically finished
-- Spatial patterns indicate **regional clustering** of both proposals and attrition, though precision is constrained by public data granularity
+* Spatial patterns show regional clustering of both proposed capacity and attrition, though precision is limited by public data granularity

-Together, these findings suggest survivability is driven by **feasibility, scale, and economic robustness**, not any single attribute.
+Taken together, the results suggest survivability is shaped most by feasibility, scale, and economic robustness, not any single attribute.

 ## Reproducibility

-All results can be reproduced by setting up a virtual environment and running the notebooks sequentially:
+All results can be reproduced by creating a virtual environment, installing dependencies, and running the notebooks in order:

 ```
 python -m venv .venv
 source .venv/bin/activate   # or .venv\Scripts\activate on Windows
-pip install -r requirements.txt
+pip install -r requirements.txt jupyter lab
 ```